 As a business at the heart of London we take responsibility for adding value to the communities in which we operate.
 Sykes have supported a number of charitable initiatives over a large number of years.

-Five years ago, Sykes were introduced to a small charity called Halow Project based in Guildford, Surrey who support young people with learning difficulties.
+Seven years ago, Sykes were introduced to a small charity called Halow Project based in Guildford, Surrey who support young people with learning difficulties.
 Their mission is to enable youngsters with a learning difficulty to have the same life chances and opportunities as any other person.

 In 2012 Sykes entered a team for a charity bike ride from London to France with the challenge to cycle 250 miles in 48 hours.
 The event was a great success and as well as raising urgently needed funds for Halow, it proved deeply rewarding to the participants involved in the ride.
 The ride has become an annual event with Sykes participating every year and helping to raise in excess of £500,000 to help Halow grow significantly and offer bigger and greater opportunities to its young people.

 The Halow250 charity ride is now very much part of the Sykes calendar and over 20 of our staff have now taken part in the event.
 Whilst it will continue to figure in our charitable initiatives, in recent years, we have asked staff to select a ‘Charity of the Year’ to support.

 Our charity for 2018 and 2019 was The Connection at St-Martin-in-the-Fields, a homelessness charity in central London, located next to Trafalgar Square, which helps thousands of homeless people every year to move away from, and stay off the streets of London.